koosha/graph_modeling/README.md

-# Graph Modeling Project
+# Graph Modeling

-This project demonstrates graph modeling and visualization using NetworkX, Node2Vec, and PyVis.
+This demo project demonstrates graph modeling and visualization using NetworkX, Node2Vec, and PyVis.
 It creates a network of individuals and companies, generates node embeddings, and visualizes the graph structure and embeddings.

-## Features

-- Graph creation with NetworkX
-- Node embeddings using Node2Vec and Word2Vec
-- Interactive graph visualization with PyVis
-- t-SNE visualization of node embeddings
-- Score-based node coloring and tooltips

 ## Requirements